LewisGaul/LewisGaul.github.io/_posts/coding/2020-03-30-rust-python.md

 Given the purpose of this exercise is to pick out a piece of logic and make it fast, it makes sense to start by defining the API and giving some thought to the details of its responsibility.

-Let's start with a basic example:
+I'll be using this basic example:

 ```c
 // filename: api.h